Joint All-Domain Command and Control: Infrastructure

-In 2017, a joint network (Joint Enterprise Defense Infrastructure —JEDI) was proposed for DoD, with a single award meant for a single vendor for $10 billion.
-Competitive bidding was held, and an award was made but was protested by a competitor.
-In 2021, the award was canceled; in its place, multiple vendors for an interoperable, compatible network capability with multiple awards were envisioned, by 2022.
+In 2017, a joint network (Joint Enterprise Defense Infrastructure—JEDI) was proposed for the DoD, with a single award meant for a single vendor for $10 billion.
+Competitive bidding was held, and an award was made, but it was protested by a competitor.
+In 2021, the award was canceled; in its place, multiple vendors for an interoperable, compatible network capability with multiple awards were envisioned by 2022.
 This capability (Joint Warfighting Cloud Capability —JWCC) is to be for $9 billion spread among vendors and is meant to be awarded by mid-December 2022.
 Pentagon network officials began to envision JWCC as a necessary layer for JADC2.
-In early December 2022 JWCC was awarded to Google, Amazon, Microsoft, and Oracle.
+In early December 2022, JWCC was awarded to Google, Amazon, Microsoft, and Oracle.

 DISA (Defense Information Systems Agency) was embarking on upgrading its JWICS (Joint Worldwide Intelligence Communications System), which is top-secret; DISA was using the same vendors as for JWCC, but also including IBM.
 Combining the JWICS with JWCC, economies of scale allowed a cooperative project of DISA's JWICS with DoD's JWCC.
 A Top Secret capability is being sought.

 JADC2 Services

 Decision superiority is an objective of CDAO.

-By FY2023, other Electromagnetic Battle Management System (EBMS) services will be available in JADC2.
+By fiscal year 2023, other Electromagnetic Battle Management System (EBMS) services became available in JADC2.

 Raytheon BBN demonstrated its Robust Information Provisioning Layer (RIPL) which connects legacy links to ABMS.

-A theater-level simulation tool will share data under a Cooperative Research and Development Agreement (CRADA), in order to visualize JADC2 scenarios.
+A theater-level simulation tool will share data under a Cooperative Research and Development Agreement (CRADA) in order to visualize JADC2 scenarios.

 The US Army's Integrated Tactical Network (ITN) will support JADC2 as a future capability.
 Integrated Tactical Network (ITN) Capability Set '25 will implement JADC2, according to the acting head of the Network CFT.
 (Note: In 2009 the US Army replaced command and control with mission command, in which the commander's intent suffices to empower subordinate unit commanders.
 This requires transparency of the command, and trust in the subordinates.
 For example, suppose the subordinate is a squad leader; A forward observer (FO) in the squad requests fires (Call for fire -CFF); the CFF is a request, not an order.
 The fire direction center (FDC) reads back the data in 3 parts, as the forward observer sends the request: